Arts and Crafts movement: Development

-In 1882, architect A.H.Mackmurdo formed the Century Guild, a partnership of designers including Selwyn Image, Herbert Horne, Clement Heaton and Benjamin Creswick.
+In 1882, the architect A. H. Mackmurdo formed the Century Guild, a partnership of designers including Selwyn Image, Herbert Horne, Clement Heaton and Benjamin Creswick.

 In 1884, the Art Workers Guild was initiated by five young architects, William Lethaby, Edward Prior, Ernest Newton, Mervyn Macartney and Gerald C. Horsley, with the goal of bringing together fine and applied arts and raising the status of the latter.
 It was directed originally by George Blackall Simonds.
 By 1890 the Guild had 150 members, representing the increasing number of practitioners of the Arts and Crafts style.
 It still exists.

-The London department store Liberty & Co., founded in 1875, was a prominent retailer of goods in the style and of the "artistic dress" favoured by followers of the Arts and Crafts movement.
+The London department store Liberty, founded in 1875, was a prominent retailer of goods in the style and of the "artistic dress" favoured by followers of the Arts and Crafts movement.

 In 1887, the Arts and Crafts Exhibition Society, which gave its name to the movement, was formed with Walter Crane as president, holding its first exhibition in the New Gallery, London, in November 1888.
 It was the first show of contemporary decorative arts in London since the Grosvenor Gallery's Winter Exhibition of 1881.
 Morris & Co. was well represented in the exhibition with furniture, fabrics, carpets and embroideries.
 Edward Burne-Jones observed, "here for the first time one can measure a bit the change that has happened in the last twenty years".
 The society still exists as the Society of Designer Craftsmen.

-In 1888, C.R.
-Ashbee, a major late practitioner of the style in England, founded the Guild and School of Handicraft in the East End of London.
+In 1888, C. R. Ashbee, a major late practitioner of the style in England, founded the Guild and School of Handicraft in the East End of London.
 The guild was a craft co-operative modelled on the medieval guilds and intended to give working men satisfaction in their craftsmanship.
 Skilled craftsmen, working on the principles of Ruskin and Morris, were to produce hand-crafted goods and manage a school for apprentices.
 The idea was greeted with enthusiasm by almost everyone except Morris, who was by now involved with promoting socialism and thought Ashbee's scheme trivial.
 From 1888 to 1902 the guild prospered, employing about 50 men.
 In 1902 Ashbee relocated the guild out of London to begin an experimental community in Chipping Campden in the Cotswolds.
 The guild's work is characterised by plain surfaces of hammered silver, flowing wirework and coloured stones in simple settings.
 Ashbee designed jewellery and silver tableware.
 The guild flourished at Chipping Camden but did not prosper and was liquidated in 1908.
 Some craftsmen stayed, contributing to the tradition of modern craftsmanship in the area.